 21. Woman in Gold, Amazon Prime

-The British drama Woman in Gold is a feel good story about looted Nazi art.
-The film follows the story of a Jewish refugee Maria Altman and her dispute with the Austrian government about the provenance of her family's gold leaf Portrait of Adele Bloch-Bauer.
+The British drama Woman in Gold is a feel good story about the recovery of art looted by the Nazis in WWII.
+The film follows the story of a Jewish refugee Maria Altman and her dispute with the Austrian government about the provenance of her family’s gold leaf Portrait of Adele Bloch-Bauer II and several other paintings.

 22. Edvard Munch, Amazon Prime